 Skip to content

-Microsoft Entra ID federation guide
+Microsoft Entra ID custom OIDC federation guide

-Set up OpenID Connect (OIDC) federation with Microsoft Entra ID (formerly Azure Active Directory).
+Set up a custom OpenID Connect (OIDC) federation with Microsoft Entra ID (formerly Azure Active Directory).
 The STACKIT IdP acts as the Relying Party (RP), and your Microsoft Entra ID tenant acts as the Identity Provider (IdP).

 1. Create Microsoft Application: You need to create the application on Microsoft in order to obtain the required credentials to set up the federation.